 Tech opportunities: Wastewater treatment to remove contaminants including pharmaceuticals & microplastics; Biodegradable plastics; Single-use plastic reduction methods; Data analysis for better urban planning; Agricultural nitrate runoff avoidance; Desalination; Resiliency planning

-SeaAhead is a new organization currently in launch-mode.
-Our goal is to create a world-class hub for the Northeast ocean cluster that will support new venture development and corporate innovation.
+SeaAhead is a Benefit Corporation with the mission of catalyzing the intersection of oceans + innovation + sustainability.
+We are currently in launch-mode, with the goal of creating a world-class hub for the Northeast ocean cluster that will support new venture development and corporate innovation.
 SeaAhead will collaborate with ocean clusters around the world.